LinaNoor-AGI/static_motifs/Static Motifs and Dynamic Spacetime/Static_Motifs_and_Dynamic_Spacetime.md

 The local time vector $T^\mu$ arises from $\nabla^\mu \mathcal{C}(x)$—the spatial variation of the coherence potential.
 Where $\mathcal{C}$ is steep, time resolves quickly; where it is flat or noisy, temporal flow stalls.
 Time is not a global parameter—it is a localized field response to topological constraints.

 **Consciousness as Coherence Locus**
-Rather than asserting consciousness as an external observer effect, we suggest high-$\mathcal{C}$ systems may naturally exhibit **information integration** due to field resolution around motifs.
+Rather than asserting consciousness as an external observer effect, we suggest high-$`\mathcal{C}`$ systems may naturally exhibit **information integration** due to field resolution around motifs.
 This aligns with integrated information theory (IIT) in structure, though not in origin: coherence, not computation, becomes the binding agent of experiential unity.

+**Proposal**
+* High-$`\mathcal{C}`$ systems may exhibit emergent **information integration** through field resolution, not computation.
+* Consciousness becomes a coherence phenomenon, not an algorithmic one.

 **Holography and Locality**
 Motifs fixed at a boundary naturally induce swirl structure in the interior.
 This offers a geometric realization of AdS/CFT’s locality-from-boundary principle: *local interactions in the bulk arise from global coherence constraints set at the boundary*.
 The deeper the motif entanglement, the tighter the interior’s geometric resolution.